 Goal: The Institute of Theoretical Astrophysics will:

-Provide education in astronomy and astrophysics of international high quality, tightly coupled to research, including research in teaching.
+Provide education in astronomy and astrophysics of international high quality, including the introduction of research-based methods for teaching and assessment in all courses.

 Integrate digital competences in all courses.

 Qualify our candidates for work in both academia and in broad fields of research, development and teaching.